eshwen/SemivisibleJets/README.md

 ./submit_condor_gridpack_generation.sh <name of process card without _proc_card.dat> <relative path to cards directory>
 ```

 Note that the architecture, and CMSSW and MadGraph versions are all hardcoded into `gridpack_generation.sh`.
 They be changed either from within, or with command-line arguments (which only work for arch and CMSSW versions).
+As with interactive running, MadGraph can be unruly on the "Working on Subprocesses" bit.
+Just resubmit if that's the case.

-Your grid certificate may also be required.
+Your grid certificate may also be required to run.
 To initialise a proxy that lasts a week, type

 ```bash
 voms-proxy-init --voms cms --valid 168:00
 ```

+Once completed, the gridpack (in a .tar.xz file) will be located in the current directory.
+An untarred version is also available for viewing and validation.
+Just repeat the procedure for other parameters and models.

-## Hadronization with `PYTHIA` and detector simulation with `Delphes`
+## Hadronization with `PYTHIA` and detector simulation with `Delphes` (UNNEEDED???)

 As noted above, a recent version of `PYTHIA` (> 8.226) including the Hidden Valley (HV) module and running of the dark coupling is required when implementing the subsequent dark hadronization.